panzi/intercept-youtube-links/README.md

 in the browser session for some days before I close it again).

-Up until now I could force YouTube to use the flash plugin (by sending an old Safari user agent string) and then I used the click-to-play functionallity of Chrome/Firefox to stop flash from automatically playing.
+Up until now I could force YouTube to use the flash plugin (by sending an old Safari user agent string) and then I used the click-to-play functionality of Chrome/Firefox to stop flash from automatically playing.
 But this does not work anymore, and neither did all the "disable YouTube autoplay" add-ons/extensions.